Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 2. Set the boot mode switch SW1 to ON-OFF-OFF-OFF JTAG Boot mode.

 3. Power on the board.
-Refer to section Loading Petalinux images on Veral Board using JTAG on  how to load images on DDR over JTAG.
+Refer to `Loading Petalinux images on Versal Board using JTAG <#loading-petalinux-images-on-versal-board-using-jtag>`__ on how to load images on the DDR memory over JTAG.

-4. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the eMMC daughter
+4. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the eMMC daughter card:
-card:

    .. code-block::

          fatls mmc 0 // to check emmc is formatted or not. fatwrite mmc 0 0x70000000